 Update- 7/16- I haven’t been able to find the bulk unsweetened carob covered

-raisins in 2 years.
-If you know who still makes them, please let me know.
+raisins in 5 years.
+If you know who still makes the soy-free or sells them in bulk, please let me know.

 8) Nutrition bars: shocked??
 I know I was.
 Just because something says